machineware-gmbh/vcml/doc/properties.md

 }
 ```

-If you do not want to use property providers, you can still initialize your
+If you do not want to use property brokers, you can still initialize your
 property directly from a string using `vcml::property<T>::str(string s)`, e.g.
 `my_property.str("17")` assigns the integer value `17` to `my_property`.
 Note
 that commas have a special meaning within initialization strings (see Array